cmawer/reproducible-model/index.md

 ## Features

 ::: incremental
-* If it changes, the downstream models change too.
+* If a feature changes, the downstream models change too.
 * Often a feature is the output of another model.
 * Ideally each feature should be treated this way and managed accordingly.